ibudasov/sleeper/README.md

 What is it?
 -----------

-This API suppose to analyze sleep data and provide some analytics regarding it.
+This API suppose to analyse sleep data and provide some analytics regarding it.

 The idea behind this project is to master TDD skill and learn modern approaches like DDD & Hexagonal architecture.
 These 2 approaches are intended to reduce code coupling and make sure dependencies go only in one direction - in direction of domain.